 The UIA consists of its full members, a secretariat, and a host of partners (associate members, corresponding and collaborating organizations).
-The General Assembly of full members - currently 101 individuals from 24 countries - elects a Council of 15 to 21 members.
+The General Assembly of Active Members elects a Council of 15 to 21 members.
 The Council appoints a Bureau to oversee the work of the Secretariat.

-Full members are individuals who demonstrate sustained activity in international organizations.
+Active Members are individuals who have demonstrated sustained activity in international organizations.
 They come from every continent and include association executives, international civil servants, and academics.
 Organizations or individuals wishing to associate themselves with the UIA's work may become Associate Members.
 Associate Members include a wide range of organizations, foundations, government agencies and commercial enterprises, and are entitled to preferential use of UIA services.

 The UIA is entirely self-financed through the sale of publications and services.
-The annual budget is approximately €620,000.
+The annual budget is approximately €550,000.